philbritton/azure-gateway/README.md

-Web Application Gateway
+Azure Web Site Gateway Workaround

-Provides https redirection and reverse-proxy capability at the Azure WebSite level.
-(This is being used purely as a SSL-termination / load balancer replacement until we find proper support in Azure for it.)
+This is being used purely as a SSL-termination / load balancer replacement until Azure gets better VPN & IaaS support.